Dev-Zhao/ProfStef-README/README.md

 ProfStef respondsTo: #goToNextLesson.
 ```
-"Then move forward:"
+Then move forward:
 ```smalltalk
 ProfStef default executeMethod: (ProfStef lookupSelector:#next).
 "Same as ProfStef next."
 ```
 ### Pharo environment (27/29)
-"Pharo is full of objects.
+Pharo is full of objects.
 There are windows, text, numbers, dates, colors, points and much more.
 You can interact with objects in a much more direct way than is possible with other programming languages.

 Every object understands the message 'inspect'.
-As a result, you get an Inspector window that shows details about the object."
+As a result, you get an Inspector window that shows details about the object.
 ```smalltalk
 Date today inspect.
 ````
-"This shows that the date object consists of a point in time (start) and a duration (one day long)."
+This shows that the date object consists of a point in time (start) and a duration (one day long).
 ```smalltalk
 ProfStef inspect.
 ```
-"You see, ProfStef class has a lot of objects.
-Let's take a look at my code:"
+You see, ProfStef class has a lot of objects.
+Let's take a look at my code:
 ```smalltalk
 ProfStef browse.
 ```